FHK:Fuji Hokuroku Flux Observation Site

 Measuring intervals

-The maesurement period, during which
+The mesurement period, during which

 the chamber lids were closed, was

-2.5min for each chamber (with data
+2.5min for each chamber with data

 recorded at 10-s intervals using